Sigfredo Casero-Ortiz

-Sigfredo "Tito" Casero-Ortiz (born 21 March 1997) is a Cuban-born naturalized Belgian professional basketball player for Yoast United.
-Standing at 1.84 m (6 ft 0 in), he usually plays as point guard.
+Sigfredo "Tito" Casero-Ortiz (born 21 March 1997) is a Cuban-born naturalized Belgian professional basketball player for Belfius Mons-Hainaut of the BNXT League.
+Standing at 1.84 m, he usually plays as point guard.

-Career
+Professional career

 A native of Havana, Cuba, Casero-Ortiz moved to Belgium in 2010.
 Casero-Ortiz played for the under-21 team of Belgian club Spirou Charleroi, where he was considered one of its top players.
 During the end of the 2017–18 season, he signed with GET Vosges of the Nationale Masculine 1.
 In April 2018, he declared for the 2018 NBA draft.

 On 6 June 2018, Casero-Ortiz signed for Okapi Aalstar of the Belgian Pro Basketball League.
 In the 2018–19 season, he won the PBL Rising Star Award.

 In 2020, he played for Spanish side CB Morón in the LEB Silver.

 In the 2022–23 season, Casero-Ortiz played for Dutch club Yoast United.